iworks/og/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple and tiny adds Open Graph metadata to your posts and pages so that they look great when shared on sites like Facebook and Google+.
+Simple method to add Open Graph metadata to your entries so that they look great when shared on sites like Facebook and Google+.

 == Description ==